 The size, pressure rating, and on some high-performance tires the specific recommended use, are marked on the sidewall of the tire (see fig. 17).
 The part of this information which is most important to you is Tire Pressure.
+But some wheel rim manufacturers also specify maximum tire pressure with a label on the rim.

-WARNING: ▲ Never inflate a tire beyond the maximum pressure marked on the tire's sidewall.
-Exceeding the recommended maximum pressure may blow the tire off the rim, which could cause damage to the bike and injury to the rider and bystanders.
+WARNING: Never inflate a tire beyond the maximum pressure marked on the tire's sidewall or the wheel rim.
+If the maximum pressure rating for the wheel rim is lower than the maximup pressure shown on the tire, always use the lower rating.
+Exceeding the recommended maximum pressure may blow the tire off the rim or dmage the wheel rim, which could cause damage to the bike and injury to the rider and bystanders.

-The best and safest way to inflate a bicycle tire to the correct pressure is with a bicycle pump which has an accurate built-in pressure gauge.
+The best and safest way to inflate a bicycle tire to the correct pressure is with a bicycle pump which has a built-in pressure gauge.

-WARNING: ▲ There is a safety risk in using gas station air hoses or other air compressors.
+WARNING: There is a safety risk in using gas station air hoses or other air compressors.
 They are not made for bicycle tires.
 They move a large volume of air very rapidly, and will raise the pressure in your tire very rapidly, which could cause the tube to explode.